RobotJustina/Toretto/Prerrequisites/docker/README.md

 The mini car runs on Ros indigo and Ubuntu 14.04 Trusty, So Compiling from ros Kinetic is impossible.
 To circumvent this the presnt docker file is created.
-It lets emulate a Indigo machine inside any Docker-capable computer.
+It lets emulate an Indigo machine inside any Docker-capable computer.

 ## Requirements
 1. Pull this repo.